 My recommendation would be to go with a slightly meatier product if you’re just getting into backpacking.
 If you try to use ultralight products without an understanding of how the system works, you might ruin your gear.
 There’s a lot of room for headache if you use ultralight gear in an incorrect way (ie if you put too much weight in a UL backpack, you’ll likely see some serious damage to the pack).

 If you don’t know how to care for ultralight equipment, mistakes will cost you regardless of the company from which you’re buying a product.
-Meaning, it’s very important that you rock some kind of footprint with an ultralight tent because the tent fabric isn’t designed to take on rocks and roots.
+Meaning, it’s very important that you rock some kind of footprint (sold separately) with an ultralight tent because the tent fabric isn’t designed to take on rocks and roots.

 Is the Big Agnes Fly Creek UL1 tent right for you?